venkatarangan/BlogToPDFExport/README.md

 # BlogToPDFConverter

 ## Overview
-Python script to convert blog posts to PDF
+Python script to export the posts in a wordpress blog to PDF files

 I had to preserve the contents of one of my old blog sites at www.example.com/blogs before it gets retired.
 I wanted to convert all the blog posts into fully formatted PDFs.
 The goal was to ensure the PDFs contained text, formatting, and images, and not just screenshots, making them useful for future searching and copying.
 For the next two hours, I worked with ChatGPT and generated the code which I tested, debugged, corrected and than ran to get the results I wanted.
 Remember, the HTML classes referenced in the code are specific to the wordpress blog site, so if you are running this on your site, you may need to modify the tags accordingly, any good LLM will get it done for for you easily.